BagToad/Zendesk-Link-Collector/README.md

 # Zendesk Link Collector ![icon](icons/zlc-icon-32x32.png)

 This is a browser extension that collects links from a Zendesk ticket according to custom regex values.
-This tool's purpose is to help Zendesk users more easily handle _long_ tickets.
+This tool's purpose is to help Zendesk users more easily handle _long_ tickets where links and/or attachments are key information.

 ## Features